CodeConstruct/mctp-rs/README.md

    on top of the generic MCTP support

- * [`pldm-fw`](pldm-fw) uses the `pldm` base definitions to implement the PLDM for Firmware Update protocol as a library, as well as a command-line firmware update utility
+ * [`pldm-fw`](pldm-fw) uses the `pldm` base definitions to implement the PLDM for Firmware Update protocol as a library.

+ * [`pldm-fw-cli`](pldm-fw-cli) is a command-line PLDM Firmware Update utility.
+   This targets `mctp-linux` though could be adapted to any implementation of the `mctp` crate traits.

 Examples
 --------